YOUR DIRECT CONNECTION TO ISRAEL’S BEST HOSPITALS

 Hadassah Hospital Homegrown CAR-T Therapy for Multiple Myeloma

-Hadassah Hospital in Israel began developing its homegrown academic CAR-T therapy in 2017, and as of December 2022, has treated more than 53 multiple myeloma patients.
+Hadassah Hospital in Israel began developing its homegrown academic CAR-T therapy in 2017, the first treatments in patients begun in 2021, and as of 2023, more than 80 multiple myeloma patients were treated with remarkable results.

 The version of this treatment for multiple myeloma patients was developed by professors Polina Stepenksy and Cyril Cohen.
 Stepensky is the director of the Bone Marrow Transplantation and Immunotherapy Department at Hadassah, and Cohen is the head of the Cancer Immunology and Immunotherapy Laboratory at the Faculty of Life Sciences at Bar Ilan University.